microscopic-image-analysis/geosss/README.md

 ## Development and Reproducibility

 To reproduce results from the numerical illustrations section of the paper, check the [scripts](scripts/) directory.
-Precomputed results can also be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.15610462) and plotted with these scripts.
+Precomputed results can also be downloaded from the [Science Data Bank](https://doi.org/10.57760/sciencedb.30181) and used with these scripts.

 However, first installing the package and it's *locked* dependencies is necessary and can be done as follows: